odin-detector/odin-data/README.md

 * `--sharedbuf`

    Set the name of the shared memory frame buffer to use.
-Needs to match the name used by the downstream processing task, e.g. the fileWriter.
+Needs to match the name used by the downstream processing task, e.g. the frameProcessor.

 * `--frametimeout`